Bilue/twatter/README.md

 There's a number of issues in this code base.

-Please fork, fix and submit a pull request.
+Please fork, branch, fix and submit a pull request.

 ####Issues:
 - Doesn't Compile